-Torts are simply civil (usually money) wrongs as opposed to criminal (incarceration) wrongs in violation of state and federal law.
-In the business context, these areas include fraud, breach of fiduciary duty by partners or LLC members, wrongful interference by competitors with established client relationships and wrongful interference with prospective economic opportunities.
-Windy City Trial Group is experienced in defending allegations in these areas of business law.
+Business torts are civil wrongs (usually money) as opposed to criminal (incarceration) conduct.
+These torts include fraud or breach of fiduciary duty by partners or LLC members, wrongful interference by competitors with client relationships or interference with future economic opportunities.

 Trademarks are words, phrases, symbols or designs that identify the source of goods of one party from those of other parties.
 A service mark provides the same protection as a trademark to identify and distinguish the source of a service rather goods.
 Trademarks registered with the United States Patent and Trademark Office (USPTO) provide substantial money damages for infringement regardless of actual monetary loss.